spm/spm-docs/docs/tutorials/vbmcourse24/preprocessing.md

 Importantly, this process estimates a population average template.
 This is a type of group average space that is unique to your study population.
 This is **not** MNI space (MNI is a type of population average space), however it will be very close.

 !!! info "Template spaces"
-    You can do and publish your entire analysis in your specific population average space.
+    You can conduct and publish your entire analysis in your specific population average space.

-    If you really want your results in MNI space (e.g. for data-sharing results maps/coordinates), you can do this using the `Co-registration` function (MNI = reference, population average = source, other = any results/data you want to move to MNI).
+    If you want your results in MNI space (e.g. for data-sharing results maps/coordinates), you can do this using the `Co-registration` function (MNI = reference, population average = source, other = any results/data you want to move to MNI).

 ## **Write Normalised**